pulumi/terraform-provider-aws/website/docs/r/sagemaker_endpoint.html.markdown

 The following arguments are supported:

 * `endpoint_config_name` - (Required) The name of the endpoint configuration to use.
 * `name` - (Optional) The name of the endpoint.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ## Attributes Reference